The Explosive Child - Collaborative and Proactive Solutions - A Course with Dr. Ross Greene

 A course with Dr. Ross Greene.

-The time zone is Central European Time CET/CEST, Oslo/Paris (CEST when summertime).
+The time zone is Central European Summer Time CEST, Oslo/Paris.

 Ross Greene seminar